johnnygoblue/treasureIsland/README.md

   - a single ASCII character
   - either M or L (for map or list files)
   - followed by a newline character
-3. A map size value, which...
+3. A map size value, which is...
-  - is a positive integer, >= 2
+  - a positive integer, >= 2
-  - represents both the width and the height of the map
+  - both the width and the height of the map
-  - is followed by a newline character
+  - followed by a newline character

-Any starting location is to be considered a water square.
+**The starting location is always a water square, and the treasure location is always a land square.**

 ### Map Format

-After the front matter, if the first non-comment byte is 'M', the file is in map format.
+If the first non-comment byte is 'M', the input file is in map format.
 There will be N rows of N characters (plus a newline), where N is the map size value that is on the line immediately following the filetype specifier.
 Each of the N characters must be from the Terrain Legend above.

 See the Example Map above for a sample of a map format file.

 ### List Format

-After the front matter, if the first non-comment byte is 'L', the file is in list format.
+If the first non-comment byte is 'L', the input file is in list format.
 Following the map size integer, there will be two or more lines (start location and treasure location at least) that are coordinate/terrain triples (CTT), and any number of blank lines.
-A CTT is two non-negative integers, row and column, followed by a single character to represent the terrain at that location (refer to the Terrain Legend above).
+A CTT is two non-negative integers (row and column) followed by a single character to represent the terrain at that location (refer to the Terrain Legend above).
 These three values will be separated by spaces and followed by a newline character.
 When reading list format files, ignore any blank lines that occur.

 ```
 CTT: <row> <col> <terrain>
 ```

 List format files may specify a subset of all CTT in a map.
-If fewer than NxN CTT are provided, missing locations are assumed to be water (.).
+If fewer than NxN CTT are provided, missing locations are assumed to be water (`.`).
 No location will be specified more once in a list format file, so no more than NxN locations can be included.
-The order of CTT are unspecified.
+The order of CTT is unspecified.

 One possible list format file of the example map above follows.

-### Example List
+### Example List Input

 ```
 # Spec Map #1